upperlinecode/mario-javascript/README.md

 ### Step One: Walking sideways

-1. Use a big horizontal rectangle to draw the ground, and a much smaller vertical rectangle to draw Mario.
+1. Use a big horizontal brown or green rectangle to draw the ground, and draw a much smaller vertical red rectangle to symbolize Mario.

 2. Create an object called `mario` to store Mario's position and velocity.
 It should include `x`, `y`, `vx`, and `vy` components.
 Initialize this object to have Mario standing still on the ground, and change the coordinates used by `rect` to draw him dynamically at the stored position.